koursaros-ai/MSMarco-bio/README.md

 <a href = 'https://github.com/naver/biobert-pretrained'>biobert-pubmed-v1.1</a> | MSMarco | 0.17070 |
 BM25 | - | 0.10366

 Download dataset <a href='https://storage.googleapis.com/koursaros/bio-collectionandqueries.tar.gz'>here</a> or follow guide below to build it.
+Look <a href = 'https://github.com/microsoft/MSMARCO-Passage-Ranking'>here</a> for more details about the format of the files.

 Check out our main project <a href = 'https://github.com/koursaros-ai/nboost'>NBoost</a> to download and deploy the models with Elasticsearch.